davidsiagian/Employee-Management-System/README.md

 - First, I created the project using **ng new Employee-Management-System**.
 - Then, I started to fetch the data from the link that is given.
 - After that, I iterate the data to display it in the browser using Bootstrap table.
-- Then, I use Bootstrap modal to create and view the detail of transaction.
+- Then, I use Bootstrap modal to create and view the detail of employee.

 ### Get started
 First, you need to install all the dependencies in the project using